 This shows 3 Berocca tubes glued together with a piece of conduit inside to keep it straight.

-This picture shows the lengthwise tube split with a flattened piece of ube over the triangular gap.
+This picture shows the lengthwise split tube with a flattened piece of tube material glued over the triangular gap.

 Another view of the finished split showing the ends.

-This what the torpedo door end will look like.
-Notice that the outside wedge is not as high as the inside wedge due to the 45 degree cut, this is what makes the bottom shape such a headbutt to workout as it isn't just a semicircle.
+This is what the 45 degree torpedo door end will look like.
+Notice that the outside wedge is not as high as the inside wedge due to the 45 degree cut, this is what makes the bottom shape such a headbutt to workout, as it isn't just a semicircle.

-To join the tubes together cut the end off the tube with a small hobby saw and cut 8 slits around the tube circumference so it will fit over the next tube.
-The cut off the closed end for the intermediate tubes. you need to clean up the ends to get rid of any burrs.
+To join the tubes together, cut the end off the tube with a small hobby saw and cut 8 slits around the tube circumference, so it will fit over the next tube.
+Then cut off the closed end for the intermediate tubes.
+You also need to clean up the ends to get rid of any burrs.

 This shows the tube opened out ready to glue the side wedges on.
 I used "Loctite" brand superglue.